Login/Register

 Robert Moffatt, KG4UHM

-This month’s meeting is scheduled to convene as an in person only meeting (NO Zoom Access) at the Blue Pheasant in Cupertino.
-Reservations are required to attend.
+This meeting convened as an in person only meeting (NO Zoom Access) at the Blue Pheasant in Cupertino.
+Reservations required.

 Friday March 28, 2025 - Membership Meeting